petecheslock/cloud-to-butt/README.md

-Devops To Sysadmin Plugin
+Sysadmin To Sysadmin Plugin
 =============

-Chrome extension that replaces occurrences of 'devops' with 'sysadmin'.
+Chrome extension that replaces occurrences of 'Sysadmin' with 'sysadmin'.

 Forked from https://github.com/hank/cloud-to-butt

-This plugin lowers my blood pressure when people say 'devops' but really mean 'sysadmin'
+This plugin lowers my blood pressure when people say 'Sysadmin' but really mean 'sysadmin'

-I'm looking at you rackspace:  www.rackspace.com/devops/
+I'm looking at you rackspace:  www.rackspace.com/Sysadmin/

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag CloudToButt.crx into the page that appears.
+Drag DevopsToSysadmin.crx into the page that appears.